maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

 One other way to consider NDTMs in terms of deterministic TMs is with the use of a certificate.
 A certificate is a string of symbols that gives informations on the choices of an NDTM to an accepting state.
 Thus it's possible to produce a certificate if and only if an NDTM accepts a given input.
-Additionally, given a well enough made certificate a deterministic TM can accept the same input as an NDTM, running in
+Additionally, given the same input and a well enough made certificate, a deterministic TM can accept the same input as an NDTM, running in
 {{< math.inline >}}\(T(n)\), in \(O(T(n))\){{< /math.inline >}} [^hind].

 [^hind]: Hindsight is quite the power indeed